 Almost everything you eat is local, seasonal, satisfying.
 There is no effort to reach the dizzy heights of haute cuisine: this is a menu happy to remain comfortably bourgeois.
 The veal kidneys are soft and pliant, without that urinous tang; the onglet always firm, flavoursome with just enough chew, as it should be.
 Mains run the gamut of sole dijonnaise, daurade royale and loup de mer to carré d’agneau rôti, poussin and rabbit.

-This being the South of France, burglars arrived one dark night in 1959 and made off with all the paintings save one, a large work by Chagall, which got stuck in a window.
-(Chagall was miffed to be left out of this important art heist, thinking it might sully his lofty reputation as A Great Artist).
+This being the South of France, burglars arrived one dark night in 1960 and made off with all the dining room’s paintings save one which got stuck in a window, a large work by Chagall (who was apparently miffed to be left out of this important art heist, thinking it might sully his lofty reputation as A Great Artist).
 Police arrived, investigations were conducted, but they drew a blank.
-The Roux family, however, are well connected locally.
-Enquiries were made and voilà, the entire collection was uncovered in nearby Cagnes-sur-Mer.
+Until nearly a year later when 19 of the 20 stolen works suddenly turned up at St Charles Station in Marseille.
 The subsequent rehang utilised slightly more secure chains.

 One of the artist’s anarchic assemblies of wood and metal, beloved of Warhol – came off the wall and fell to the floor